Coping with Tragic Events

 There are ways to cope.
 You do not need to deal with difficult times alone.

 IN EMOTIONAL DISTRESS?
-CALL THE VCBH CRISIS & REFERRAL LINE
+CALL THE VCBH ACCES/CRISIS LINE

 After disaster or tragic events, people can feel stress, grief, guilt or anger.
 It's important to remember that there are ways to cope.
 You do not need to deal with difficult times alone.